What to do in Île-de-France?

 Location: Paris, 3rd arrondissement.

-8. Bike Ride Along the Canal Saint-Martin
+Bike ride along the Canal Saint-Martin

 Average cost: Bike rental from €5 per hour.